 Certifications

-NC Wesleyan’s Bachelor of Science in Computer Information Systems (CIS) prepares students to sit for the CompTIA A+ and CompTIA Security+ exams.
+NC Wesleyan’s Bachelor of Science in Computer Information Systems (CIS) degree prepares students to sit for the CompTIA A+ and CompTIA Security+ exams.
 Certifications can be acquired after successfully passing the exams.*

 *Students must take CIS 310, 210, and 305